 These industry recognized, non-credit training programs provide a “local” alternative to the traditional 2-year and 4-year post-secondary college pathways.
 They also allow recent high school graduates or other adult learners the opportunity to live at home or stay in the immediate area while enrolled in this training.
 Eliminating high living expenses that accumulate over time at away campuses is a win for students who want to keep college debt at a minimum.
 The Corporate and Community Training Center (CCTC) also creates a “win-win” situation for employers desperate for skilled workers as well as the graduates of these programs who will be offered immediate employment with a good wage and benefits.
 Class sizes will be small with an emphasis on hands-on applied learning utilizing customized curriculum focusing on the skills needed by the local manufacturing companies.

-Enrollment has opened for the second “Fast Track” welding program which is scheduled to begin on March 2nd, 2015.
-The former NAPA parts building in downtown Winsted owned by Millerbernd Manufacturing has been converted into the Dunwoody CCTC.
+Enrollment has opened for the second “Fast Track” welding program which is scheduled to begin on March 2nd, 2015, at the CCTC in downtown Winsted.
 A representative from Dunwoody is at the location every Friday for tours and to provide more information about the program.

 Dunwoody College is pleased and excited to respond to industry’s immediate training needs in this part of the State serving a new population not reached by Dunwoody’s Minneapolis campus.
 Thank you to Trevor Millerbernd, Millerbernd Manufacturing’s CEO, for providing leadership for this initiative as well as the local manufacturers that have joined the MOVE, LLC.
 A thanks also goes out to the local Chambers of Commerce for their support and outreach to businesses including the Winsted Chamber of Commerce, the Litchfield Chamber of Commerce and the Waconia Chamber of Commerce as well as the City of Winsted and the Southwest Initiative Foundation for participating in past discussions.